 All students are expected to maintain a cumulative GPA and a term GPA of at least 2.0 to remain in good academic standing.
 If either GPA falls below a 2.0, the student will be placed on one of the following academic statuses.
-Individual schools may have higher academic standards that are program specific.
+Individual schools may have higher academic standards that are program specific, for example: nursing students must maintain a 2.5 cumulative GPA per semester.